bhouston/template-typescript-monorepo/README.md

 ## Features

 - Mono-repository using pnpm workspaces
-- TypeScript (native compiler preview) for type safety
+- TypeScript 7 for type safety
 - Incremental and composite TypeScript configuration for speed
 - ES Modules for fast builds
 - NodeNext node resolution